Braid Time!

 Repeat back and forth - white ribbon - fold under and down, then over and across other ribbons until you get to the bottom.
 Once at the bottom staple across it and cut off any excess.
 Go back and staple the top also so it won't unravel.
 Then decorate with whatever you like!! **Added Tip - I sometimes use a ribbon iron (or regular iron on lowest setting - just BE CAREFUL) to go over the points to make them nice and super creased.

-So there you have it!
-A Champion or Texas Braid!
 Hope you enjoyed this tutorial and that it helps.
-Please feel free to contact me via email if you have any questions.
+If this tutorial helped you please leave us a comment!
 All feedback / comments are welcomed and appreciated!!

 Have a great day!!
 Thanks for looking!!